Forza Motorsport 5

-Forza Motorsport 5 is a 2013 racing video game developed by Turn 10 Studios and published by Microsoft Studios for the Xbox One.
-The game was released on November 22, 2013 as a launch title.
-The game was revealed on May 21, 2013 during the Xbox One reveal event.
-Jeremy Clarkson, who was featured in the previous installment, Forza Motorsport 4, returned to narrate alongside James May, and Richard Hammond who co-presented alongside Jeremy in Top Gear.
+Forza Motorsport 5 is a 2013 racing video game developed by Turn 10 Studios and published by Microsoft Studios for Xbox One.
+It is the fifth Forza Motorsport and sixth overall installment in the Forza series.
+The game was revealed on May 21, 2013 during the Xbox One reveal event and was released on November 22, 2013 as a launch title.
+Jeremy Clarkson, who was featured in the previous installment, Forza Motorsport 4, returned to narrate alongside James May and Richard Hammond, who co-presented alongside Clarkson in Top Gear.
 The narration was used for the game's commentary when choosing a new event, championship, or league.
-It is the fifth Forza Motorsport and sixth overall installment in the Forza series.

 Forza Motorsport 5 received generally positive reviews, with aggregate review websites GameRankings and Metacritic giving a score of 79.49% and 79 out of 100, respectively.
 Reviewers praised the game's visuals and artificial intelligence, but were critical of the lack of content in relation to its predecessor, Forza Motorsport 4.